Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Double-clicking a button now opens the script editor
 * Data changes that cause changes in controls can now be disabled
 * Additional templates have been added
-* Dropbox API V. 1 Usage replaced by V. 2
+* DropBox API V. 1 Usage replaced by V. 2
 * Fix for Global Lua functions
 * Fix for the validator in Global Lua scripts